coleww/cole-codes-cool-code/source/glitch-jpegs.html.markdown

 Genius.

-JPEG/JPG compression is such that you can make changes to it's data and it will still try to load something, usually ending up with weird glitchy art.
+You can make arbitrary changes to the data of a JPEG and because of how the compression works it will still usually be able to load something, usually ending up with weird glitchy art.

-Cory Arcangel wrote a research paper on the jpeg algorithm which is supposedly important but i understand little of it. math is hard.
+LINK TO Cory Arcangel wrote a research paper on the jpeg algorithm which is supposedly important but I understand very little of it. math is hard.

 You can of course just open an image, delete, type randomly, copy and paste, etc., save it, and re-open to see a profound effect.
 Take care to avoid doing anything to the first 1/5-1/4 of the file, which contains important header information that must not be manipulated.
-There is probably some bytesequence you could look for that signifies the end of the headers, but, you know, data format specifications and mathematics. blah blah blah
+There is probably some byte sequence you could look for that signifies the end of the headers, but, you know, data format specifications and mathematics, blah blah blah.
+Tweet at me if you know this!

 Another approach is to encode a glitching algorithm in, err, um, code.
-Might take control paramaters, which you can modify to explore the possibilities of this failure.

 I published one such algorithm as a Ruby gem called [scrambled_jpeg](https://github.com/coleww/scrambled_jpeg).
-Annotated sauce below:
+Annotated sauce and examples below:

 ```ruby
 def scramble filename, n=5